Advergame Definition

 Advergaming Controversy

-Advergaming has come under fire in recent years for it's use to promote junk food to kids.
+Advergaming has come under fire in the past for it's use to promote junk food to kids.
 This has largely been blown out of proportion.
 Advergames targeting children, although arguably at least ethically questionable in many cases, only make up a small percentage of uses.

 Calls have been made for tougher restrictions on advergames that are aimed at children, especially with harmful products such as junk food, despite them already being regulated by the Advertising Standards Agency in the UK, in line with other advertisements.